How to Use the Fastio API for HLS Video Streaming

 Ready to simplify your video delivery?

 Start streaming HLS video natively from your workspace.
-Get 50GB of free storage and full API access today.
+Authenticate with an API key and request the HLS preview.